RIP-Skillan/Mini-Job-Board/README.md

 ```

 ## 🐞 Known Issues
+  - Manual input of an invalid job ID leads to a 404 — expected behavior
-No currently known issues.
-However I do think the UI of the Custom Input dropdown menu could have been done a bit differently to imporove readablitly
+  - No other currently known issues.
+However I do think the UI of the Custom Input dropdown menu could have been done a bit
+    differently to imporove readablitly.

+## 🛠 Questions?
+ 1. About the "Route Validation" for Job Details page, should we build it such a way that even editing the url with /jobs/[id]
+    manually would result in a valid page?
+If so i would use a onMounted() lifecycle hook to callback an asnync function that
+    would validate the route.
+    Right now my route is validated only if approached through the homepage
+ 2. I didn't exactly understand what the useJobs() composable would be used for or what it is supposed to do, so I haven't used it.
 ---